RTX 5060 & RTX 5060 Ti release date, specs, and price confirmed

 The GeForce RTX 5060 Ti will launch on April 16, with availability starting at 9 PM HKT/ 6 AM PT / 2 PM BST.
 It will come in two memory configurations: an 8GB model and a 16GB model, both releasing simultaneously.

 Reviews will go live alongside the retail launch on April 16.
-The standard RTX 5060 release is to follow in May, though an exact date has not yet been confirmed.
-Recent leaks suggest that the non-Ti card is expected on May 19.
-Product announcements from board partners have still been allowed since April 15, so we’ve already been seeing 5060 product details despite a short wait before you can actually buy one.
+The standard RTX 5060 release is to follow on May 19th, officially announced by Nvidia following leaks claiming the same date.
+Product announcements from board partners have still been allowed since April 15, so we’ve already been seeing 5060 product details before you can actually buy one.

 - RTX 5060 Ti: April 16th, 2025